JessTaDa/basic-wallet/README.md

 // importing hyperapp
 import { h, app } from "hyperapp";

-// constructor state of the wallet privateKey and address is set to null. const state = {
+// Create a wallet object with privateKey and address attributes with a default state set to null. const state = {
   wallet: {
     privateKey: null,